aishek/axios-rate-limit/README.md

 http.setRateLimitOptions({ maxRequests: 6, perMilliseconds: 150 }) // same options as constructor
 ```

+## Tech Details

+The axios-rate-limit implements fixed-window, queued rate limiter.
+The main disadvantage of this
+approach is possibility of bursts at window boundaries in case of limit hit.

 ## Alternatives

 Consider using Axios built-in [rate-limiting](https://www.npmjs.com/package/axios#user-content--rate-limiting) functionality.